• Login

 Table of Contents

-• Design of open-well stair:
+• Step 2: Effective span of stair:

 Open-well stair is that type of stair in which two or more than two straight flights are arranged around a well or space.
 It may be rectangular or of any geometrical shape and constructed where there is large space.
 The space between two flights may varies from 0.15 m to 1 m.
 It is extensively used in public buildings.
 Here we discuss about the design of open-well stair with an example.